 For Most People Low-Fat Diets Are A Mistake

-It’s counter-intuitive, and for most of us it’s going to take a long time to get used to the conclusions of scientific analyses: eating healthy fats don’t make us fat.
+It’s counter-intuitive, and for most of us it’s going to take a long time to get used to the conclusions of scientific analyses: Healthy fats in our diet don’t make us fat.
 Furthermore, they are not directly linked to heart disease, according to one British Medical Journal study, among others1.
 You would think fat in the diet would turn to fat on the body, but this is where our reasoning goes wrong: It doesn’t.

 While excess fat on the body can lead to various illnesses and shorten our lifespan, it does not come directly from the fat in our diets.
 Sugar is the main culprit.
 According to a study published in the Journal of the American Medical Association (JAMA),2 sugar triggers our fat-storing hormone, increases inflammation in the body as well as our risk for cardio-vascular disease, dementia and heart attack.